Page loading ... Please wait.

 Printer Friendly Page

 Chocoholics Beware.
 One spoonful of this Chocolate Mousse and you will be hooked forever.
-It is what I call a grown up chocolate pudding.
+It is what you could call a grown up chocolate pudding.
 A simple yet elegant dessert.
-While it uses only a few ingredients, chocolate, eggs, butter, vanilla, and heavy cream, its chocolate flavor is rich and its texture is silky smooth and airy, almost foamy.
+While it uses only a few ingredients, its chocolate flavor is rich and its texture is silky smooth, airy, almost foamy.
 And foamy is an apt description as "mousse" is French for 'froth' or 'foam'.

-Chocolate Mousse: In a medium-sized stainless steel bowl set over a saucepan of simmering water, melt the chocolate and butter.
+Chocolate Mousse: In a medium-sized stainless steel bowl set over a saucepan of simmering water, melt the chocolate, butter, and coffee.
 Remove from heat and set aside to cool for a few minutes.
 Then whisk in the two egg yolks.
-Refrigerate while you whip the egg whites and whipping cream.
+Cover and refrigerate while you whip the egg whites and whipping cream.

 In the bowl of your electric mixer (or with a hand mixer), whip the two egg whites with the cream of tartar until foamy.
 Gradually add two tablespoons of sugar and continue to beat until stiff peaks form, yet the whites are still glossy and not dry.
 Set aside.

-In another bowl, whip the heavy cream, remaining one tablespoon sugar, and vanilla extract until soft peaks form.
+In another bowl, whip the heavy cream, remaining two tablespoons sugar and vanilla extract until soft peaks form.

 Spoon the chocolate mousse into six individual serving dishes or glasses.
 Cover and refrigerate for a couple of hours.
 Can serve with additional whipped cream, fresh raspberries and/or shaved chocolate.